SayujM/on-device-rag-agent/RAG_Agent_Plan.md

 *   **Step 1.6: BM25 Indexing**
     *   **Objective:** Create a sparse index for keyword-based search.
     *   **Implementation:** Use the `rank_bm25` library to build a BM25 index over the text content of all chunks.
+    *   **Update:** Ensure the `rank_bm25` library (or an alternative if needed) correctly handles Malayalam tokenization and indexing for sparse retrieval.
+This might require a custom tokenizer if `rank_bm25`'s default tokenization is not optimal for Malayalam.
     *   **Storage:** Persist the BM25 index (e.g., using Python's `pickle` module) to disk for quick loading.
     *   **Robustness:** Handle large indices efficiently.